Group3-Testing-project/G3/README.md

-- Manual Testing for OpenCart
+- Manual Testing for OpenCart website

 - API Testing using JSON and a simple books API (Glitch)